Pmacdon15/quizzes/README.md

 # Quizzes

 This is a simple application to store quizzes and allow users to access them.
-In this project we are using Node js, Express  Next.js and MS Sql.
+In this project we are using Node js, Express, Next.js and MS Sql.

 ## Table of Contents